Silverbullet069/til/docker/docker-build.md

 +------------------------------+
 ```

-The instructions correspond to these layers have to be rerun, cost subsequent builds precious time.

-### Which instructions cause Cache Invaliation?

-For the `ADD`, `COPY` and `RUN --mount=type=bind` instructions, the builder calculates checksum from file metadata to determine whether cache is valid.
-Cache is invalidated if the file metadata has changed for any of the files involved

-> **NOTE:** time modification doesn't affect metadata checksum.

-Cache checking doesn't look at the changes of files' content to determine a cache match.
+For `ADD`, `COPY` and `RUN --mount=type=bind`: File's content is ignored during cache checking, instead the **file's metadata** (except time modification) is used to determine a cache match.

-> `RUN apt-get update -y` instruction use command string itself to find a match, that's why you can easily get outdated files from `apt` in subsequent builds since it's always a cache hit.
+Sometimes, cache invalidation is a must.
+System update `RUN` instructions such as `RUN apt-get update -y`, `RUN apk add curl` use the command string itself to do cache checking, the result is always a cache hit.
+To invalidate the cache:

-> `RUN apk add curl` shares the same fate.

-To force a re-execution of the `RUN` instruction and cause cache invalidation, you can:

-- Make sure a layer before it has changed
-- Clear the build cache ahead of the build using `docker builder prune`
+- Run `docker builder prune` to clear the build cache.
-- Use `docker build --no-cache` or `--no-cache-filter`, the latter option lets you specify a specific build stage to invalidate the cache.
+- Run `docker build --no-cache` or `docker build --no-cache-filter`, the latter option lets you specify a specific build stage to invalidate the cache.

-For `RUN --mount-type-secret,id=TOKEN,env=TOKEN` instruction, build secrets aren't part of the build cache.
-Therefore build secrets changes doesn't result in cache invalidation.
+**Exception:** for `RUN --mount=type=secret,id=TOKEN,env=TOKEN` instruction, build secrets aren't part of the build cache and therfore its changes don't cause cache invalidation.

 To force cache invaliation, use `docker build --build-arg CACHEBUST=1`

+## Image tag convention

+- Release new version through CI/CD ?
+Automation tagging.
+- Different environments => Different tags.
+- If you create 1 Git tag per release, use that Git tag as Docker image tag.
+  E.g. Git tag `v1.2.3` => Tag `:1.2.3`.
+- If you follow a branching strategy for software development, branch names can be used to manage Docker image tags.
+  E.g. `git checkout -b release/1.2.3` => Tag `:1.2.3`.
+- If you host unstable release, use date-based tags for Docker images.
+  E.g. if release date is _2023-06-30_ and it's version `.1.2.3` now => tag `1.2.3-20230630`.
+- If you host stable release, use `:latest` tag, this allows you to easily refer to the latest version without specifying the exact version number.
+  > However, some say you should avoid the ambiguous `:latest` tag in production.
+- If each Git commit is a release, use Git commit hash.
+  E.g. `1.2.3-f8c4aa1`

+Consistency and clariry are essential to avoid confusion, and ensure smooth version control of Docker images.
+Although the above convention is great, you must choose a tagging strategy that aligns with your team's workflow and requirements.

 ## FOURTEEN Best Practices for building Docker images